bibifant/NortEval_2/README.md

     This writes the data to the "language_percentage_results.json" file and saves it there.

 def run_language_percentage(output_folder):
-    This processes the dataset and responses of the api and calculates the percentage of english and german words in the generated answers.
+    This processes the dataset and responses of the api and calculates the percentage of English and German words in the generated answers.
     It then saves individual results to the "language_percentage_results.json" file, and updates the "avg_results.json" file with the calculated average percentage.